-Soul Food is Casa Marina’s curated list of activities to revitalize the spirit and senses.
+Soul Food is Casa Marina’s curated list of DiY (Do it Yourself) activities to revitalize the spirit and senses.
 Its a trip through the many beautiful churches of Laguna and includes first hand tips on what to see, smell, hear, feel and taste.

 - Casa Marina